FadyNader1/Talabat/README.md

 - **Repository Pattern:** Abstracts data access logic and provides a clean interface for CRUD operations.
 - **Unit of Work Pattern:** Manages transactions and coordinates changes across multiple repositories.
-- **Specification Pattern:** Encapsulates query logic and filtering for repositories.
+- **Specification Pattern:** Encapsulates query logic, filtering, and pagination for repositories.
 - **Dependency Injection:** All services, repositories, and managers are injected via constructors.
 - **DTO Pattern:** Separates API models from domain entities for security and flexibility.
 - **Service Pattern:** Encapsulates business logic (e.g., token and email services).